Suit over rape claim against filmmaker Haggis heads to trial

 But Judge Sabrina Kraus ruled last month that Haggis’ lawyers can bring up Scientology, saying that “the jury is entitled to be informed of any possible motive (the) plaintiff may have and about the church’s efforts to discredit Haggis.”

-No criminal charges were filed in connection with the publicist’s accusation.
+No criminal charges were filed in connection with Breest’s accusation.
 Her lawsuit could mean a financial penalty, but not prison or probation for Haggis if she prevails.
 She is seeking unspecified damages.

 After the suit was filed in late 2017, three other women told her attorneys and The Associated Press that Haggis had sexually assaulted them or attempted to do so.
 One said he had raped her.
 In response, his lawyer said Haggis “didn’t rape anybody.”

-Kraus ruled last month that those three women can also testify as part of the plaintiff’s effort to demonstrate Haggis’ “intent and lack of consent.”
+Kraus ruled last month that those three women can also testify as part of Breest’s effort to demonstrate Haggis’ “intent and lack of consent.”

 Jurors won’t be allowed to hear that Haggis was detained for about two weeks at an Italian hotel in June while authorities investigated allegations that he sexually assaulted a woman there.
 Haggis was in Italy for an arts festival.